zenml-io/zenml/examples/kubernetes_orchestration/README.md

 ### Interacting with pods via kubectl

-For debugging, it can sometimes be handy to interact with the k8s pods directly via kubectl.
-To make this easier, we have added the following labels to all
+For debugging, it can sometimes be handy to interact with the Kubernetes pods directly via kubectl.
-pods:
+To make this easier, we have added the following labels to all pods:
 - `run`: the name of the ZenML run.
 - `pipeline`: the name of the ZenML pipeline associated with this run.